Profess0ro/div-5-jkpg/README.md

 # Problems I encountered

 - my biggest issue with this structure that I´ve chosen was to not have any scrollbar at the page at any type of screen.
-That was solved by having a height at the iframe of vh60%, so that the only scrollbar visual is in the iframe where all info is shown.
+That was solved by having a height for the iframe with vh , so that the only scrollbar visual is in the iframe where all info is shown.
 - a smaller problem was the navigation with all the the logos so they won´t change any size on any screensize, they just create more rows on the screen.
 First I thought that would be a problem on mobile phones, but when I looked at the page in my phone that didn´t disturb anything and was easier to navigate when they didn´t change size.
 If the logos had been smaller on smaller screens it would have been harder to navigate to all team pages.

 <hr>